smartcontractresearchforum/docs/en/transcripts/transcript_si_2.md

 **Eugene Leventhal:**

-**[34:23] **And now on the flip side, at SCRF, we’re intentionally thinking of how do we set the tone of our culture and how do we embed that as early as possible in the onboarding process?
+**[34:23]** And now on the flip side, at SCRF, we’re intentionally thinking of how do we set the tone of our culture and how do we embed that as early as possible in the onboarding process?
 I wonder for both of you, at what point in the onboarding journey is it the right time to start taking the cultural angle?
 Or is that a fundamentally wrong question, because no matter how you structure your onboarding, it’s already telling whoever is going through it something about your culture.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[34:55]** Yeah, I think onboarding is some type of curation process, right?
 You have so much information and most of these communities have transparency as a value.
 So, there is a lot as soon as you enter and the space move so fast that you need some type of guidance from someone that is already immersed in that universe to tell you, like if you start here, you’re going to find your way and I’ll take you by the hand through the steps so you can feel welcome and that you belong and then slowly build that agency that I think is the most important part of like  being in a self-governing community.
 And I think the culture needs to be introduced very early and just the way that people interact with you is already part of that.
 Like If they're welcoming, that's probably part of their values, if you feel belonging, if you feel like you have access to things that you're interested in, if people are interested about you, like, how do you want to be treated, what are you interested in.?
 And I think especially the mission, vision and values need to be shared from the beginning because the person enters and understands where they're going and if they don't like where that's going, they should know as soon as possible.
 And if they like where that's going, they should know how to get aligned with that as soon as possible as well.